XHMM/react-native-cloud-store/website/docs/api/icloud-container.md

 ### `onICloudDocumentsFinishGathering`
 This event only be called at the first search phase
 ### `onICloudDocumentsUpdateGathering`
-**Use this event to listen upcoming upload/persist progress**
+**Use this event to listen upcoming upload/download progress**

-**If you persist a file that already downloaded to local, this event will not be called**, because system no need to download your file, at this time, first-phase related events will be triggered with data. (you can use `downloadStatus` property returned by `stat()` to check if file was in local)
+**If you download a file that already in local, this event will not be called**, because system no need to download your file, at this time, first-phase related events will be triggered with data. (you can use `downloadStatus` property returned by `stat()` to check if file was in local)